brombomb/f1hub/README.md

 # F1Hub

-A spolier free way to view results from the current season of Formula 1
+A spolier free way to view results from the current season of Formula 1.

+Check it out live at https://brombomb.github.io/f1hub/app

 ## Installation